kvietmeier/Terraform/azure/aadds/README.md

 #### License

-This project is licensed under the Apache License - see the [LICENSE.md](../LICENSE.md) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](../../LICENSE.md) file for details

 #### Acknowledgments

-- None so far other than the many good examples out there.
+- None so far